PX4/PX4-Autopilot/apps/README.txt

 To execute an application function:

-  exec_namedapp() is defined in the nuttx/include/apps/apps.h
+  exec_builtin() is defined in the nuttx/include/apps/apps.h

 NuttShell (NSH) Built-In Commands
 ---------------------------------
-One use of named applications is to provide a way of invoking your custom application through the NuttShell (NSH) command line.
+One use of builtin applications is to provide a way of invoking your custom application through the NuttShell (NSH) command line.
 NSH will support a seamless method invoking the applications, when the following option is enabled in the NuttX configuration file:

   CONFIG_NSH_BUILTIN_APPS=y

-Applications registered in the apps/namedapp/namedapp_list.h file will then be accessible from the NSH command line.
+Applications registered in the apps/builtin/builtin_list.h file will then be accessible from the NSH command line.
 If you type 'help' at the NSH prompt, you will see a list of the registered commands.